 Being charged with driving under the influence of alcohol or drugs can affect your life in many ways.
 It can stay on your record permanently, limit your career progression, and cause serious financial consequences.
 You must take these criminal charges seriously, even though this is your first offense.

-At Ktenas Law, our skilled DUI criminal defense lawyers in Cook County can help you get your DUI charges dismissed or reduced.
+At Chicago DUI Defense our skilled DUI criminal defense lawyers in Cook County can help you get your DUI charges dismissed or reduced.
 To schedule a no-cost initial consultation, call our Chicago criminal defense law firm today at 312-800-1626, or chat with us online to learn how our experienced attorneys can help.